Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Definition of decision

 \item{\em Label justification.} Is every event which is called (labeled) a decision in fact a decision.
 This is a matter of justification.
 And conversely: are all decisions (that is activities or progressions that comply with the above definition of decision) indeed marked as decisions.
 The state of affairs seems to be as follows.
 Labeling a progression a decision may be unjustified.
 But agent $A$ may still have an interest in doing so.
 A decision need not be labeled (called, referred to) as a decision.
 But some actions may be elevated to the status of a decision by being referred to in that way.

-If in a religious ceremony the minister or priest declares a couple married, that act qualifies as a decision according to the given definition, although will not often be labeled as such.
+If in a religious ceremony the minister or priest declares a couple married, that act qualifies as a decision according to the given definition, although it will not often be labeled as such.
 The couple has made a preliminary decision, the effect of which has been amongst other effects that the dignitary has planned the ceremony and has prepared the certificate that serves as a decision outcome.
 What makes one reluctant to label the minister's or priest's action as a decision is the lack of choice.
 The dignitary, however, might have declined to marry the couple for a variety of reasons.

-In general such reasons would surface prior to the ceremony but that sort of thing happen with many other types of action that are commonly labeled as decisions just as well. \item{\em Causal chains of decision.} Given an organization, some activities performed by individuals or groups of its members require that some preparatory decision has been taken so that the activity can be understood as a consequence of the decision. \item{\em Non-decision actions.} Most actions that occur in a business process are not part of a decision process.
+\item{\em Causal chains of decision.} Given an organization, some activities performed by individuals or groups of its members require that some preparatory decision has been taken so that the activity can be understood as a consequence of the decision. \item{\em Non-decision actions.} Most actions that occur in a business process are not part of a decision process.
 This matter has been discussed in Paragraph \ref{NDA}.
 Once a focus on decisions is introduced and a decision is said to be an action (which may or may not be atomic in time and space), the term action is not by default referring tot a non-decision.
 Lacking a positive qualification for an action not being a decision I borrow the phrase target action from \cite{BergstraMiddelburg2007} for non-decision process actions.
 The idea is that decision making is performed within a system in order to allow it to properly perform its main task consisting of a multitude of target actions.
 For instance the decision to schedule a course leads to the many target actions involved in delivering the course.